Limited tuktuks available! Book now to reserve yours! 🛺

 Unlocking the magic of being a local

-Truly Sweet Pea unlocked something special, some unknown limitless potential.
-It wasn’t just skipping the train and bus transfers, not just carrying backpacks, not just secure storage and never haggling for transport.
-It opened the greatest travel door – the potential of being a local.
-I felt like we were treated differently because we were in Sweet Pea, we were driving at the street level – not caught up in some airconditioned bus or taxi unable to interact with the real, true and beautiful culture around us.
-As we drove past locals in the cities and in the country, if they saw us they would smile and wave, sometimes even head wobble.
-I felt so much more connected to these people driving in the same vehicle as those of the lower incomes in the country.
-It really is magic.
+Truly, Sweet Pea unlocked something special, some unknown limitless potential.
+It wasn’t just about skipping the train and bus transfers, not just carrying backpacks, not just secure storage, and never haggling for transport.
+It opened the greatest travel door—the potential of being a local.
+I felt like we were treated differently because we were in Sweet Pea, driving at street level—not caught up in some air-conditioned bus or taxi, unable to interact with the real, true, and beautiful culture around us.

 A final goodbye

 The goodbye will be heartfelt.
 I say farewell to Sweet Pea, the vehicle that unlocked the true potential of Sri Lanka.
 I say farewell to the old man with naught but a lunghi and toothless grin as we enjoyed a chai on the roadside of the highway between Newara Eliya and Ella.
-I say goodbye to the savvy children dancing through the colour lined village streets of Telulla to the beat of wedding drums and my heart.
-I say goodbye to the gaudy sarees, the roadside fruit stalls and the endless green ocean of trees.
-I say goodbye to the animals, the thoughtful elephant, the agile leopard and the pesky mosquito.
-I say goodby to the clean surf, the endless coastline and the uninterrupted breaks.
-I say goodbye to the culture, the love and the warmth.
-Sri Lanka you have been so kind to us, thank you for kindling our hearts and our souls with your unconditional love.
-We have only unconditional love to offer you in return – we know we will see you again one day and we look forward to our next embrace.
+I say goodbye to the savvy children dancing through the color-lined village streets of Telulla to the beat of wedding drums and my heart.
+I say goodbye to the gaudy sarees, the roadside fruit stalls, and the endless green ocean of trees.

 With love from Charlie, and the incredible Lisa (and Sweet Pea).